 - More than 80 campuses at 27 colleges and universities in Ohio graduate 11,700 engineers and engineer techs each year.

 - Innovative apprenticeship training programs.

-- Sixty percent of the U.S. and Canadian populations are within 600 miles (or a one day’s drive).
+- Sixty percent of the U.S. and Canadian populations are within one day's drive.

 - An extensive manufacturing ecosystem, including 1,200 companies or establishments involved in metals and components.